utilmind/MySQL-migration-tools/README.md

 ## 🧰 To-Do

+- Detect unsupported COLLATION types in the post-processor script.
+Display warning (at least) if unsupported collations are detected.
+Auto-replace unsupported collations if special CLI-option is used.
 - Selective user/grant extraction.
-(When dumping selected databases, include to dump only the relevant users/grants.)
+(When dumping selected databases into separate files, include to dump only the relevant users/grants.
+We can detect users of only specific databases.)
 - SQL dialect converter (MySQL → PostgreSQL, Oracle, etc.) Yes, this is can be complicated for automatic conversions in stored procedures and tiggers, but still possible.
 Maybe using AI.
 - (Maybe) add simple garbage collector to remove outdated dumps in Linux version.